wootencl/apidocs-v4/source/includes/_insuranceprices.md

 *Available modes of operation: real-time*

-The Insurance Prices resource allows access to our collection of insurance pricing data.
+The Insurance Prices endpoint allows access to our collection of insurance pricing data.
 The data comes from private payer data as well as data from Medicare.

 Available Insurance Prices Endpoints: